tcwcodes/coa-dev-challenges/frontend/README.md

 > - Total # of Miles
 > - Total # of Unique Units Identified
 >
-> I would like this feature so that I can share ad-hoc reporting metrics with department executives and Council staff.
+> In my role, I would like this feature so that I can share ad-hoc reporting metrics with department executives and Council staff.
 >
 > _Bonus points if I can filter by mode (bike, scooter, all)._